Motherboard Explained

 The motherboard is the main component of any branded or assembled PC, laptop, tablet, or mobile phone.
-Now you must be curious, why it is called the motherboard?
-The motherboard is a Printed Circuit Board that acts as the main platform for communication between all other components of a system.
+Now you must be curious, why is it called the motherboard?
+The motherboard is a Printed Circuit Board that acts as the main platform for communication between all other system components.
 All the other computer parts are either directly installed or connected to various motherboard components and all the data is transferred between them through the motherboard.

 Different Types of Motherboards